 - Choosing an appropriate font size: balancing readability and page count

-- Laying out the front & back matter
+- Laying out the front and back matter

 - Typesetting appendices, bibliography, and index